denistsoi/franklinchen.github.io/source/_posts/2012-07-03-petrified-at-a-music-jam-session-so-i-didnt-play-but-watched-and-listened.markdown

 ---
 [Just yesterday, I went to a music jam](/blog/2012/07/02/my-first-french-music-jam-anxious-but-excited) and was anxious but got over that and participated.

 Today Abby and I went to a *very different* one, a potluck/music jam hosted by Susan Waggoner, whom we've known for a long time through various Pittsburgh music and dance activities.
-[Susan is involved particularly in the Cajun music/dance scene], and was also in the [Accordion Pool Party](http://www.post-gazette.com/stories/local/neighborhoods-city/accordion-pool-partys-another-use-for-empty-lawrenceville-pool-357459/) that Abby played in three years ago, and also has been doing [French dancing](/blog/2012/01/23/discovering-french-traditional-dance-in-pittsburgh/) with us.
+Susan is involved particularly in the Cajun music/dance scene, and was also in the [Accordion Pool Party](http://www.post-gazette.com/stories/local/neighborhoods-city/accordion-pool-partys-another-use-for-empty-lawrenceville-pool-357459/) that Abby played in three years ago, and also has been doing [French dancing](/blog/2012/01/23/discovering-french-traditional-dance-in-pittsburgh/) with us.

 I was so *terrified* at this party that I didn't play *at all*, despite bringing my instruments.
 I just didn't feel up to it.
 But I learned a lot.